vossavant/css-styleguide/README.md

   <a href="#table-of-contents">⬆ Back to Top</a>

 - **<a href="#15.4">15.4 Animating on Scroll</a><a name="user-content-15.4"></a>** If you don't want your CSS animation to run right away, you can add a special class, `animate-on-scroll`, to any element.
-This will cause the animation to be delayed until the element is scrolled into view.
+This will cause the animation to be delayed until the element is scrolled into view (with the help of JavaScript, of course).

   <a href="https://daneden.github.io/animate.css/"><img height="17" src="http://www.gospotcheck.com/images/github-demo-button.png" title="See it in action"></a>

   **Specifying Animations**
   The element to be animated should _not_ have the `animated` class on it; this is added by JavaScript when the element is scrolled into view.
 You _will_, however, need to add a `data-animation` attribute, specifying which animation to run.
-The animation should be set to one of the animation names <a href="#15.2">listed above</a>
+The animation should be set to one of the animation names <a href="#15.2">listed above</a>.

   **Delaying Animations**
   If you want to delay the animation, you can add a `data-animation-delay` attribute.
 This attribute should be specified in milliseconds (1000ms = 1 second).